romogo17/aws-bootcamp-cruddur-2023/journal/week3.md

 #### THE AUTHZ APP
 The Node.js authorization app is defined below, it uses the `aws-jwt-verify` library to verify the JWTs.
 If the JWT is valid, it adds a `x-cognito-username` Header to the request to the backend.

+If the JWT is not valid, it doesn't reject the request, it just doesn't add a `x-cognito-username` Header.
+This is handled by the backend

 ```js
 const { CognitoJwtVerifier } = require("aws-jwt-verify");
 const express = require("express");